-The Covid-19 situation appears to have stabilised and instruction for the mandatory sessions will therefore adopt the in-person format.
-If things change, this course may need to be conducted online.
-Students should rest assured, however, that there is still value in mastering online advocacy.
-The instructors have had experience in online hearings both for mooting and real-life court purposes.
+Most moots will be in-person, but the instructors have experience in online hearings both for mooting and real-life court purposes.
 The international moots that SMU may participate in for International Moots II this AY are:

 - Jessup (Washington DC)

 - Vis (Vienna)

 - Vis East (Hong Kong)

 - Price (Beijing and Oxford)

 - International Criminal Court (Hague)

 - Frankfurt (Frankfurt)

+- Lachs (varies)

+- Stetson (Philippines and Florida)

+- WTO (Asia and Geneva)

 - IP (Oxford)

-- Air or Refugee/Migration (varies)
+- Air (varies)

+- Sports Arbitration Law (Madrid)

+- Sports Law Arbitration Moot (Geneva)

 - Fletcher (varies)

-- PAX or SAM (Europe)
+- PAX Conflict of Laws

-- Stetson (Philippines and Florida)

-- WTO (Asia and Geneva)

 - Red Cross (Hong Kong)

-- Lachs (varies)

 SMU reserves the right to modify the list of competitions depending on the circumstances and availability of personnel.
+Students cannot bid for this course or drop it like other courses; please see the relevant emails for instructions.